How to Create Space in a Small Kitchen

 Where to Store Counter Appliances

-Maybe storing things is not so easy to do after all, especially if you are in a tiny kitchen that is very short on cabinet space.
-When I lived in our tiny kitchen we found moving less frequently used items to our dining room.
-This worked great and freed up some much needed work space.
+#1.
+In another room – When I lived in our tiny kitchen, we found moving less frequently used items to our dining room worked great and freed up some much-needed work space.

 Where to Store Seasonal Items

 For seasonal items, you may want to consider moving those things even further away.
-This will free up cabinet space in your kitchen giving you space to store away frequently used appliances.
+This will free up cabinet space in your kitchen giving you space for more frequently used appliances.

 Remember, if you use it only a few times of the year you can safely store those things in another area and maybe take advantage of some of those hard to reach spaces.